-Peanut butter is often touted as a healthy food, but it is quite high in fat and calories with each tablespoon containing around 115 calories.
-The fats in peanut butter are unsaturated, which is a healthy type of fat, so it can definitely be incorporated into a healthy diet in moderation.
-It's also a great source of protein, magnesium, iron, zinc and vitamins B and E.
+The fats in peanut butter are unsaturated meaning it can definitely be incorporated into a healthy diet in moderation.
+It's also a good source of protein, magnesium, iron, zinc and vitamins B and E.

-The best type of peanut butter is made with as close to 100 per cent peanuts as possible, as these rely on the natural oils and flavours in the peanuts to create the product, instead of relying on added ingredients.
+The best type of peanut butter is made with as close to 100 % peanuts as possible, as these rely on the natural oils and flavours in the peanuts to create the product, instead of relying on added ingredients.

 Oil separation is natural in peanut butter, especially those containing just peanuts, so don't be alarmed if you think it has separated; it just needs a good stir to bring it back together.
 Make sure to store it in a cool, dark place – definitely not the fridge – and you should get a long life out of your peanut butter.